Radio New Zealand

-Radio New Zealand (Te Reo Irirangi o Aotearoa), commonly known as Radio NZ or simply RNZ, is a New Zealand public-service radio broadcaster and Crown entity that was established under the Radio New Zealand Act 1995.
-It operates news and current-affairs network, RNZ National, and a classical-music and jazz network, RNZ Concert, with full government funding from NZ on Air.
-Since 2014, the organisation's focus has been to transform RNZ from a radio broadcaster to a multimedia outlet, increasing its production of digital content in audio, video, and written forms.
+Radio New Zealand (Te Reo Irirangi o Aotearoa), commonly known as RNZ or Radio NZ, is a New Zealand public service broadcaster and Crown entity.
+Established under the Radio New Zealand Act 1995, it operates news and current affairs station, RNZ National, and a classical music and jazz station, RNZ Concert, with full government funding from NZ On Air.
+Since 2014, the organisation's focus has been to transform from a radio broadcaster to a multimedia outlet, increasing its production of digital content in audio, video, and written forms, utilising rnz.co.nz and the RNZ app.

 The organisation plays a central role in New Zealand public broadcasting.
 The New Zealand Parliament fully funds its AM network, used in part for the broadcast of parliamentary proceedings.
-RNZ has a statutory role under the Civil Defence Emergency Management Act 2002 to act as a "lifeline utility" in emergency situations.
-It is also responsible for an international service (known as RNZ Pacific); this is broadcast to the South Pacific in both English and Pacific languages through its Pacific shortwave service.
+RNZ has a statutory role under the Civil Defence Emergency Management Act 2002 to act as a "lifeline utility" in emergencies.
+It is also responsible for an international service, RNZ Pacific, which broadcasts to the South Pacific in both English and Pacific languages through its shortwave service, and publishes online news in Simplified Chinese.

 History

 Early years

 The first radio broadcast in New Zealand was made on 17 November 1921 by radio pioneer Professor Robert Jack.
 Government-funded public service radio in New Zealand was historically provided by the Radio Broadcasting Company between 1925 and 1931, the New Zealand Broadcasting Board between 1931 and 1936, the National Broadcasting Service between 1936 and 1962, the New Zealand Broadcasting Corporation between 1962 and 1975, and the Radio New Zealand state-owned enterprise between 1975 and 1995.
 The organisation placed a strong emphasis on training its staff in Received Pronunciation, until it began promoting local and indigenous accents in the 1990s.

-As part of the process of privatisation carried out by the fourth National government, the government's commercial radio operations were sold to private investors as The Radio Network in 1996 and the government's non-commercial assets (known previously as New Zealand Public Radio) became the current Radio New Zealand Crown entity.
+As part of the process of privatisation carried out by the fourth National government, the government's commercial radio operations were sold to private investors as The Radio Network in 1996, and the government's non-commercial assets (known previously as New Zealand Public Radio) became the current Radio New Zealand Crown entity.

+RNZ had its headquarters in Broadcasting House in Bowen St, Wellington, behind the parliamentary buildings.
+Construction of the Bowen St building began in 1959, and it was opened in 1963.
+The building was demolished in 1997, and RNZ moved to Radio New Zealand House on The Terrace.
+In 2025 a time capsule which had been buried in the tunnel between the RNZ building and Parliament Buildings in 1996 was discovered and opened.